TheValuableAsset/Digital-Clock-for-Stocks/README.md

-- You can modify and add your own time periods via .ini files.
+- You can modify and add your own time periods via .ini files as well as colors and when these colors aactivate / deactivate.
+Need basic script kitty knowledge and rgba knowledge.
+Use a coding program for valid syntax please.

 ##